aficionadoai/WiDS2019/README.md

 ## About
 *WiDS East Lansing* is an independent event organized by R-Ladies East Lansing to coincide with the annual Global Women in Data Science (WiDS) Conference held at Stanford University and an estimated 150+ locations worldwide.
-All genders are invited to attend WiDS regional events, which features outstanding women doing outstanding work."
+All genders are invited to attend WiDS regional events, which features outstanding women doing outstanding work.

 ## Event Details
 - **When?** April 12, 2019, 1130a–5p